ArticExploit/unique-visitor-counter/README.md

 ## Installation
 - Install php
 - Clone/Download the repo
-- Place the files in the directory of your webserver where you want the guestbook to be
+- Place the files in the directory of your webserver where you want the counter to be
 - Make sure the "_db.json" files are writable and readable by your webserver

 ## Implementation into your website